-Nasdaq hits record high as Dow nears best monthly gain since 1987
+Dow books best month since 1987

 |MODERNA INC.

-Nikola Corp. shares were sharply lower ahead of the opening bell after the company announced General Motors will not be taking an equity stake as previously planned nor will it be an original equipment manufacturer for the Badger electric pickup truck.
+Nikola Corp. shares were sharply lower after the company announced General Motors will not be taking an equity stake as previously planned nor will it be an original equipment manufacturer for the Badger electric pickup truck.
 GM will instead integrate its fuel cell technology into Nikola's zero-emission semi-trucks.

 |Ticker